Build Agent Advocates, Not Platform Agents: Expanding the Solution Space

-\textbf{Consumer privacy law.} Given the centrality of personal data to the development of LMAs, regulation of such data could offer an effective, albeit indirect, strategy to addressing the harmful consequences of platform agents \citep{gupta2024data}.
-Concretely, imposing strict controls on the uses of personal data for training or operating LMAs or requiring real-time informed consent from users could curtail certain undesirable consequences.
-While there are currently no broadly applicable federal consumer privacy laws in the U.S., some large states, including California, have passed relatively onerous consumer privacy laws \citep{CCPA_2018}.
-Where such laws could be amended or otherwise tailored to tackle the distinct challenges posed by LMAs is, for now, an open question.
+\textbf{Consumer privacy law.} LMAs will both rely on and generate large quantities of private data.
+Data protection regulation could offer an effective, if indirect, strategy to address risks from platform agents~\citep{gupta2024data}.
+Imposing strict controls on the uses of personal data for training or operating LMAs or requiring real-time informed consent from users could curtail certain undesirable consequences.
+While there are currently no broadly applicable federal consumer privacy laws in the U.S., some large states, including California, have passed noteworthy consumer privacy laws~\citep{CCPA_2018}. \textit{Whether such laws could be amended or otherwise tailored to tackle the distinct challenges posed by LMAs is, for now, an open question.}

-\textbf{Antitrust law and enforcement.} In the absence of new regulation, existing antitrust law could offer a more feasible strategy for addressing the harms of platform agents.
-One promising route is for antitrust regulators to scrutinize the vertical integration of AI companies and, where appropriate, take enforcement action \citep{narechania2024antimonopoly}.
-Companies that operate across the AI value chain---i.e., companies that undertake some combination of developing chips, providing cloud computing, training frontier models, building products (including LMAs), and operating consumer and enterprise platforms---have a substantial advantage over companies that operate at only one point in the value chain \cite{korinek2025concentrating}.
-Constraining such vertical integration could significantly bolster competition in the LMA industry, allowing new entrants to compete in the market for AI agents.
-A key obstacle to this approach is that the U.S. (in contrast to the EU) does not have a history of taking major antitrust enforcement against platform companies or digital services providers more broadly, although this may yet change.
+\textbf{Antitrust law and enforcement.} In the absence of new regulation, existing antitrust law could offer a strategy for addressing platform agent risks~\citep{narechania2024antimonopoly}.
+Companies that undertake some combination of developing chips, providing cloud computing, training frontier models, building products (including LMAs), and operating consumer and enterprise platforms have a substantial advantage over companies that operate at only one point in the value chain~\cite{korinek2025concentrating}.
+Constraining such vertical integration could significantly bolster competition in the LMA industry, allowing new entrants to better compete. \textit{A key obstacle to this approach is that the U.S. (in contrast to the EU) does not have a history of successfully taking major antitrust enforcement against platform companies or digital services providers more broadly, although this may yet change. }